sandbornm/HardenDocker/README.md

-# A security tutorial for Docker *beginners* - How to harden your Docker image
+# A tutorial on Docker and Docker security for *beginners*: How to harden your Docker image

 ## Assumptions: readers already have Docker Desktop and Docker CLI tools installed but are not familiar with containerization in general, how Docker works, or security practices for containers.